-(in thousands) Total Le ess than 1 year 1 to 3 years 3 to 5 years th More an 5 ears Capital lease obligations(1) \$ 49 \$ 49 \$ \$ \$ Operating lease obligations 6,693 2,899 3,312 482 License and collaboration, antibody and technology licensing costs(2)(3)(4) 625 180 230 215 Total contractual cash obligations \$ 7,367 \$ 3,128 \$ 3,542 \$ 697 \$
+(in thousands) Total Le ess than 1 year 1 to 3 years 3 to 5 years th More an 5 ears Capital lease obligations(1) \$ 49 \$ 49 \$ \$ \$ Operating lease obligations(2) 6,693 2,899 3,312 482 License and collaboration, antibody and technology licensing costs(3)(4)(5)(6) 625 180 230 215 Total contractual cash obligations \$ 7,367 \$ 3,128 \$ 3,542 \$ 697 \$

-- (1) Capital lease obligations include obligated interest payments. - (2) License and collaboration, antibody and technology licensing costs include a €50,000 milestone payment related to an agreement with Selexis SA to be paid in the first quarter of 2012.
+- (1) Capital lease obligations include obligated interest payments. - (2) Operating lease obligations do not include the costs associated with an amendment to our existing office, laboratory and manufacturing space lease, which was executed during the first quarter of 2012.
+This amendment increases operating lease obligations by approximately \$2.8 million in the aggregate over the next seven years. - (3) License and collaboration, antibody and technology licensing costs include a €50,000 milestone payment related to an agreement with Selexis SA to be paid in the second quarter of 2012.
 License and collaboration, antibody and technology licensing costs also include costs under license agreements with The Regents of the University of California, which include annual license maintenance fee payments of \$20,000 and \$95,000 estimated to be paid from 2012 through 2015 and a minimum annual royalty payment of \$100,000 estimated to be paid in 2015.
-We have not included annual license maintenance fees or minimum royalty payments after December 31, 2015, as we cannot estimate if they will occur. - (3) License and collaboration, antibody and technology licensing costs do not include costs related to a collaboration agreement with Adimab LLC for \$1.5 million, which became payable and we expect to pay in the first quarter of 2012.
-This \$1.5 million payment has not been included in the above table, as the payment obligation was triggered in 2012. - (4) In May 2011, we entered into an agreement with PharmaEngine under which we reacquired previously licensed rights for MM-398 and made an upfront license payment to PharmaEngine of \$10.0 million.
+We have not included annual license maintenance fees or minimum royalty payments after December 31, 2015, as we cannot estimate if they will occur. - (4) License and collaboration, antibody and technology licensing costs do not include a payment under our collaboration agreement with Adimab LLC for \$1.5 million, which became payable and we paid during the first quarter of 2012. - (5) License and collaboration, antibody and technology licensing costs do not include antibody discovery efforts performed by a third party of \$400,000, which became payable in the first quarter of 2012.
+We expect to make this payment in the second quarter of 2012. - (6) In May 2011, we entered into an agreement with PharmaEngine under which we reacquired previously licensed rights for MM-398 and made an upfront license payment to PharmaEngine of \$10.0 million.
 We are required to make a \$5.0 million milestone payment to PharmaEngine in connection with dosing the first patient in our Phase 3 clinical trial of MM-398, which occurred in the first quarter of 2012 and we expect to pay in the second quarter of 2012.
 This \$5.0 million milestone payment has not been included in the above table, as the payment obligation was triggered in 2012.
 We may be required to make up to an aggregate of \$75.0 million in additional development and regulatory milestone payments and \$1.30.0 million in additional sales milestone payments upon the achievement of specified development, regulatory and annual net sales milestones.
 We cannot estimate if or when these milestone payments will occur.
 PharmaEngine is also entitled to tiered royalties on net sales of MM-398 in Europe and certain countries in Asia.
 The royalty rates under the agreement range from high single digits up to the low teens as a percentage of our net sales of MM-398 in these territories.
-We cannot estimate if or when these royalties will
+We cannot estimate if or when these royalties will occur.